codekiln/gradus-reason/data/steps/2017-12-03--pattern-matching-intro/index.md

 Before we touch on that we need to introduce more data structures.
 Hopefully this post gives a taste of what it's like to use `switch` to do make clear code paths.

+## Explorations

+Use pattern matching to write a function that ...

+1.  returns the sum of integers 1 thorugh _n_
+2.  computes _x_ to the power of _n_

 _[Edit this post here](https://github.com/codekiln/gradus-reason/tree/master/data/steps/2017-12-03--pattern-matching-intro/index.md)_